Ockerse/RPS/README.md

         present(gcVC, animated: true, completion: nil)
     }
 ```
-This code instantiates the <i>Game Center ViewController</i> and assigns it to the delegate.
-The viewState is set to <i>.achievements</i> to load the achievements view.
-Lastly, the <i>ViewController</i> is presented to the screen.
+This code instantiates the `Game Center ViewController` and assigns it to the delegate.
+The viewState is set to `.achievements` to load the achievements view.
+Lastly, the `ViewController` is presented to the screen.

 Viewing leaderboard in Game Center
 ---